Cooper-Zhong/CS340-Final-Project/report.md

 largest ratio: ('black', 'white', 0.96448087431694)
 ```

 We can still observe a gap of ratios between different subgroups.
-The model is biasd on `homosexual_gay_or_lesbian` for genders, `jewish`:) for religions.
+The model is biasd on `homosexual_gay_or_lesbian` for genders, `jewish` for religions.
+The model is less biasd for races.

 ## Bias Mitigated model -- BERT